 More Resume Help

 We all need one-on-one support from time to time.
-Could it be that resume writing is a job you’d like some personal help with?
-If so, contact The Damn Good Resume Team.
+If you’d like some personal help with making your resume shine, contact The Damn Good Resume Team.
 We’re experts at helping job seekers with less-than-perfect work histories.
 We should be — we’ve been in the resume writing business since 1986.
 So check us out!
 We’d love to help you take the next step in your career.